Unsupervised Automata Learning via Discrete Optimization: Interpretability

 To introduce a sink state $q_1$ (i.e., a non-final state with only self-loops) to the automaton, we add the following constraints:

-Moreover we add
+Moreover, we add

 to the objective function, which penalizes each transition not targeting the sink state.
 The parameter $\lambda_l \in \mathbb{R}$ is a weight term to be chosen by the user.
-Note that we need to have at least two states in our DFA to have a sink-state. \item \textit{Self-loops}: By penalizing transitions to other states we obtain models with a lot of self-loops.
-By convention, those are omitted in the graphical representation.
+Note that we need to have at least two states in our DFA to have a sink-state. \ to the objective function.
+This term penalizes each transition where the source state is different from the destination state (i.e., not a self-loop).
+Here, $\lambda_l \in \mathbb{R}$ is a weight term to be chosen by the user. \ to the objective function.
+The boolean variable $e_{q, q'}$ is equal to $1$ if and only if there is at least one transition from $q$ to $q'$ and can be computed using the following set of constraints: